anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

 * [SR-IOV Network device plugin for Kubernetes](https://github.com/intel/sriov-network-device-plugin)
 * [Intel Device Plugins for Kubernetes](https://github.com/intel/intel-device-plugins-for-kubernetes)
 * [Telemtry Aware Scheduling](https://github.com/intel/telemetry-aware-scheduling)

+Additional settings are available in the BMRA templates located in `playbooks/roles/bmra-config/templates`.
+Changing these might have unexpected results and should generally not be done.

 You will also have to modify environmental variables defined in `deploy.env` to match your setup.